You didn’t mean to interview me, but since you’re here...

 — Let’s explore The Princeton Review

-How did your role evolve during your five years at The Princeton Review?
+How did your role evolve during your time at The Princeton Review?

-I started at Tutor.com working directly with the CEO, Mandy Ginsberg of Match Group, on brand positioning and growth.
-The goal was to make Tutor.com a household name in online tutoring.
-A key part of that strategy was acquiring The Princeton Review, which already had strong brand recognition but needed to be refreshed and brought back into focus.
+I came in through Tutor.com, working directly with the CEO on brand positioning and growth.
+The goal was to make Tutor.com a household name in online tutoring — and part of that strategy was acquiring The Princeton Review, which already had the brand recognition but needed to be refocused.

-As the integration took shape, my role expanded quickly.
-What began as brand work grew into creative leadership across digital products, marketing, and user experience.
-I became deeply involved in UX, conversion, and product strategy for the ecommerce platform, the live tutoring experience, and content-heavy learning tools.
+As the integration took shape, my role expanded fast.
+What started as brand work became creative leadership across digital products, marketing, and UX.
+I got pulled deep into conversion, product strategy, and the live tutoring experience.

-Over time, I shifted from owning individual deliverables to building systems and teams.
-I stayed hands-on where the impact mattered most while mentoring designers and shaping how the team worked.
+Over time I shifted from owning deliverables to building systems and teams.
+I stayed hands-on where it mattered and helped designers level up everywhere else.

 What types of teams did you lead and how hands-on were you day to day?

-I led several small, focused teams across brand, UX, and marketing rather than one large centralized group.
-The pace was fast and the scope was wide, so being hands-on was part of the job.
+Small, focused teams across brand, UX, and marketing — not one big centralized group.
+The scope was wide and the pace was fast, so being in the work wasn't optional.

-My style was very player-coach.
-I was in the work every day, designing, reviewing, and shaping key flows while mentoring designers and helping them level up.
-I handled much of the early thinking and problem framing, then worked closely with the team to execute and refine.
+Player-coach all the way.
+I was designing, reviewing, and shaping flows every day while mentoring the team.
+I handled the early thinking and problem framing, then worked closely with everyone to execute and refine.

 What were you responsible for beyond visual design?

-Visual design was only one part of the job.
-I owned the experience end to end, from first touch through conversion and ongoing use.
-That included UX strategy, product flows, conversion optimization, and how content was structured across platforms.
+Most of it, honestly.
+I owned the experience end to end — from first touch through conversion and ongoing use.
+UX strategy, product flows, conversion optimization, content structure across platforms.

 How did your work impact enrollment, engagement, or revenue?